ptomato/talks/las2021/README.md

 ## XML UI files or no?

 - XML-CSS-JS is like the trinity of HTML-CSS-JS
-* Alternative is to build your UI in code
+- Alternative is to build your UI in code

 <!--
   GTK has an XML format for UI description files.
 This plays roughly the same role as HTML does in the web trinity of HTML, CSS, and JavaScript.
+Unlike HTML, there is an alternative that is actually widely used.

-  A widely used alternative is to assemble your UI in code.
-If you come from web development, building your UI in code is roughly the same thing as assembling an HTML DOM using document.createElement() in your code.
+  This alternative is to assemble your UI in code.
+If you come from web development, building your UI in code is roughly the same thing as building up a whole web page's DOM using document.createElement() in your code.
 That would be pretty ridiculous and is not really a feasible alternative in web development.
 This is different with GJS, because of the GNOME platform's C heritage, where originally building in code was the only option.

   On the other hand, in web development we have tooling like JSX, which we do not have in GJS.
 -->